facebook

 Dry Eyes and Tear Film Imbalance

-Dry eye syndrome is another frequent reason for itchy eyes, especially among adults who spend long hours on digital devices.
-Ironically, dryness can lead to itching—something many people don’t immediately associate with a lack of tears.
+Dry eye syndrome is another common cause of itchy eyes, especially for those who spend long hours on a digital device.
+It's funny because dryness can also lead to itchiness; therefore, people don't necessarily think of a lack of tears immediately.

-If you’re trying to figure out how to treat itchy eyes caused by dryness, consider:
+If you are trying to determine how to treat itchy eyes from dryness, consider the following suggestions:

-• Taking frequent breaks from screen time (every 20 minutes, look 20 feet away for 20 seconds)
+• Take frequent breaks from your screen (every 20 minutes, look 20 feet away for 20 seconds).

-For chronic dry eyes, in-office treatments such as tear duct plugs or prescription drops may be necessary.
-It's best to consult an eye care professional to determine the best approach.
+If you have chronic dry eye it is often helpful to have in-office treatment such as tear duct plugs or prescription drops.
+It is always best to see your eye care professional to determine the best method for you to manage dryness.

 Contact Lens Irritation

-• Clean them thoroughly with a recommended solution
+Clean the contact lenses with recommended cleaning solution

 Blepharitis and Eyelid Conditions

-• Flaky skin or crust along the lashes
+• Flaky skin or crust at the edges of the lashes

-Managing blepharitis requires daily eyelid hygiene.
-Use warm compresses to loosen debris and follow up with a gentle lid scrub or cleanser.
-In some cases, antibiotic ointments may be prescribed.
-While blepharitis tends to be chronic, it can be effectively managed with consistent care.
+Treating blepharitis requires daily hygiene of your eyelids.
+Use warm compresses to loosen dirt and debris, followed by a gentle lid scrub or cleanse.
+Antibiotic ointments may be given.
+Blepharitis can last years, it can be effectively managed with consistent care.

 Conjunctivitis (Pink Eye)